sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 ![Globomantics v3 Architecture](img/globomantics_v3_architecture.jpg)

+Useful information about how to create database objects inside PostgreSQL container can be found [here](https://stackoverflow.com/questions/26598738/how-to-create-user-database-in-script-for-docker-postgres).

 ## Debugging and Getting the Multi-container Application Ready for Production

 Now you are ready to start developing React apps with Docker :-).